 Jail time can result in job loss.
 If you can’t get to work because you are in jail, it is unlikely your employer will hold your job for you or keep the position open for when you return.

-Keller Law Offices has well-developed strategies that can help you keep your job.
+Keller Criminal Defense Attorneys has well-developed strategies that can help you keep your job.
 We can explore your options, build the strongest defense on your behalf and strive to:

 - Get charges reduced

 - Obtain a sentence of electronic home monitoring in lieu of jail time